 This server can even be in a different country, masking where you are and making it harder for someone to break into your network.
 You can browse anonymously, and your online traffic will be encrypted, making it harder for you to be hacked.

 While this sounds complicated, it’s not; all you need to do is set it up with the right software, and you’ll be good to go.

 When you’re choosing a VPN for your business, make sure you’re choosing a commercial provider so that your entire staff can join in.
-You can find specific suggestions for software in this post from Computerworld.
+You can find specific suggestions for software in this post.

 3. Encryption Software